Toyota Century: Second generation (G50; 1997)

-In 2006, the G-BOOK vehicle telematics subscription service was added to the list of standard features.

 The second generation Century was discontinued on 4 February 2017, after almost 20 years of production.
 9,573 vehicles were built from 1996 (the launch year was 1997) to the final figure of 100 cars in 2016.

 Century Royal (G51; 2006)

-The Toyota Century Royal is the official state car currently used by the Emperor of Japan, being a specially prepared Century, a one-off ¥52,500,000 (US$500,000) custom car.
-The car was produced at the request of the Japanese Imperial Household Agency, to be used by senior members of the Imperial House of Japan.
-This special version has wool cloth upholstery, internal granite entry steps and Japanese washi rice paper headlining for the passenger compartment, as well as undisclosed security measures.
+The Century Royal is the official state car currently used by the Emperor of Japan, being a specially prepared Century, a one-off ¥52,500,000 (US$500,000) custom car.
+This special version has wool cloth upholstery, internal granite entry steps and Japanese washi paper headlining for the passenger compartment, as well as undisclosed security measures.
 The front passenger compartment is upholstered in leather.
-With the introduction of the third generation Century in 2018, the tail lights on the Century Royal are vertical, while the civilian Century maintains horizontal tail lights across the back of the vehicle.